-Shrines are popular destinations for both Japanese and international tourists, and given their beautiful architecture and peaceful surroundings, it’s not hard to understand why.
+Shrines are popular destinations for both Japanese and international tourists and given their beautiful architecture and peaceful surroundings, it’s easy to understand why.
 Shrines are very welcoming to visitors wherever they may be from and want everyone to feel comfortable, but in turn, there are some things to consider when dropping by for a visit.

 Shundo Ohura of Gosyunibito.com brings up the point that as shrines (and temples) become more popular as tourist destinations for both Japanese and international visitors, it can be easy to forget their original purpose.
 While Japan has a generally loose and agnostic-style approach to its religions, shrines are still places of worship that are sacred to many.

 As with visiting a church or a mosque, one should dress accordingly.
 Whether you believe in Shinto or not, it’s more a matter of respect towards through who do.
 Ohura advises: “Even if it gets hot in summer, wear something that isn’t showing too much skin.
 (This goes for both men and women.)
 Flip flops and clothing that is too sloppy and casual are also a no-no. Ideally, you should also take off your hat and sunglasses when worshipping.
 You’re also not allowed to eat or drink on shrine grounds, and make sure to avoid taking photos where it’s clearly labeled it’s forbidden.”